mredenti/modern-cmake/episodes/02-variables.md

 - Local variables work in this directory or below.
 - The main difference between a normal and a cache variable is that the latter can be ovveriden without having to edit the `CMakeLists.txt` file.
 - You can glob to collect files from disk, but it might not always be a good idea.
+- An important difference between normal and cache variables is that the set() command will only overwrite a cache variable if the FORCE keyword is present.
+When used to define cache variables without the FORCE keyword, the set() command conceptually acts more like set-if-not-set.

 ::::::::::::::::::::::::::::::::::::::::::::::::::